DragonSenses/Algorithms/LeetCode/48-rotate-image/problem.md

   - Hence, the space complexity is `O(1)`.

 By efficiently transposing the matrix and then reversing each row in place, the algorithm achieves a time complexity of `O(N^2)` and a space complexity of `O(1)`.

+# Rotate Groups of Four Cells (Naive Approach)

+## **Intuition**

+We can make an inference based on the observation that the cells move in groups when we rotate the image.

+We can iterate over each group of four cells and rotate them.